 The TSC may (1) establish work flow procedures for the submission, approval, and closure/archiving of projects, (2) set requirements for the promotion of Contributors to Committer status, as applicable, and (3) amend, adjust, refine and/or eliminate the roles of Contributors, and Committers, and create new roles, and publicly document any TSC roles, as it sees fit.

 The TSC may elect a TSC Chair, who will preside over meetings of the TSC and will serve until their resignation or replacement by the TSC.
-[The TSC Chair, or any other TSC member so designated by the TSC, will serve as the primary communication contact between the Project and the NAME OF DIRECTED FUND of The Linux Foundation (the “Directed Fund”).]
+The TSC Chair, or any other TSC member so designated by the TSC, will serve as the primary communication contact between the Project and Directed Fund.

 Responsibilities: The TSC will be responsible for all aspects of oversight relating to the Project, which may include:

+developing, maintaining and enabling the tools that the nodes of the Project need to comply with the policies specified by the Directed Fund and maintains and implements governance policies;

 coordinating the technical direction of the Project;

 approving project or system proposals (including, but not limited to, incubation, deprecation, and changes to a sub-project’s scope);